The Sad Desk Lunch – 4 Reasons to Ban it from Workplaces

-Dalhousie University conducted a study earlier this year that showed almost 40% of Canadians eat lunch at their desks.
-And furthermore, they made this alarming statement.
+Early in 2017, Dalhousie University conducted a study that showed almost 40% of Canadians eat lunch at their desks.
+In addition, they made this alarming statement.
 “To take the time to go eat any meal at work is slowly becoming a luxury”.
 If this is a typical scene within the cubicles of your office then something is not quite right.
 Those employees might not exactly be dedicated and hard working.
 Likely, this group of workers are stressed out, unhealthy and unproductive.
 And that is not good for any organization.
 There are many good reasons for banning the Sad Desk Lunch from your workplace.
 Here are our top four.

 By eating in front of a computer your mind focuses on the task in front of your eyes, not on the food.
 Even if you are simply checking Facebook and not working, your brain does not get a break.
 You will be quite unaware of the food in front of you.
 You will neither notice it’s taste nor the texture.
 More importantly, your brain will not process feelings of satiety, the opposite stimulus of hunger.
 Achieving satiety is necessary for maintaining a healthy weight.
 And distracted eating directly leads to over-eating and an unhealthy weight gain.
 Your Sad Desk Lunch is not a good habit at all.